Belligerently/belligerently.github.io/README.md

 ## If you don't know how to homebrew your DS please follow this guide [DSi CFW Guide](https://dsi.cfw.guide)

+## If you don't know how to homebrew your Wii please follow this guide [Wii Hacks Guide](https://wii.hacks.guide)
 ## What is this?

 My goal is to provide anyone in the 3DS/2DS homebrew scene apps to allow them to mess around with their system.